This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 about sophie

-Hey there!
-I'm an artist, mama, author and online educator who is obsessed with helping other women re-claim their time and creativity through modern embroidery.
+I'm an artist, mama, author and online educator who is obsessed with helping other women learn embroidery + improve their skills.

 Kick off your shoes, get cosy, and let's dive in to the world of embroidery, shall we?